d12frosted/elpa-mirror/stable-melpa/latex-labeler-readme.txt

 prefix interactively and updates labels.
 When you change the prefix, LaTeX Labeler appends the necessary local variables configuration to your LaTeX file.

+If you want to append section numbers to equation labels for a specific file, add the following lines at the end of the LaTeX file:

+% local variables:
+% latex-labeler-with-section-counter: t
+% end:

+If you prefer to set this configuration globally, add the following line to your Emacs configuration file:

+(setq latex-labeler-with-section-counter t)